hisubram/mobilefoundation/c_using_mfs_p2.md

 #	Using the Professional 1 Application plan
 {: #using_mobilefoundation_p2}

-With the Professional 1 Application plan users can create 1 mobile application with multiple mobile operating systems.
+With the Professional 1 Application plan, users can create 1 mobile application with various mobile operating systems.
 After you create the {{site.data.keyword.mobilefoundation_short}}: Professional 1 Application service instance, read the following procedure to get started with the service.

 ## Pre-requisites